ioos/registry/README.md

 *  Other addtional pathways to consider for registering new data using the issues in this repository.
 Is this feasible?

+### How do I check the results?
+* Review metadata and assessments of metadata in EMMA - http://www.ngdc.noaa.gov/docucomp/page?view=wafsInGroup&title=Metrics%20and%20Collections%20for%20Group%20IOOS&groupName=IOOS
+* Search or Browse metadata in Geoportal - http://www.ngdc.noaa.gov/geoportal
+* Search for metadata in IOOS Catalog

 ### How do I remove previously harvested metadata?
 The registry augments today's harvest with all previous harvests and sometimes this can result in old out-of-date records that are no longer applicable.